So, what now? Or, maybe: so what?

-And conversely, in 2020, the convergence of abundance and technology, epistemology and ontology, mean we are in a position to try out weaving awakening deep into the practicalities of daily life.
+And conversely, in 2020, the convergence of abundance and technology, epistemology and ontology, wisdom traditions and science mean we are in a position to try out weaving awakening deep into the practicalities of daily life.

-It is also hard at the level of the machine / being: if you engage a lot in “conventional” discourse or work it is easy to get lost in it (or the machinery to get triggered).
-Whilst Buddhist monasticism has been around since the Buddha and demonstrably stable and sustainable (if not massivley growing), it is not at all clear whether one can create this new “middle way”.
+It is also hard at the level of the machinery of being: if you engage a lot in “conventional” discourse or work it is easy to get lost in it (or the machinery to get triggered).
+Whilst Buddhist monasticism has been around since the Buddha and demonstrably stable and sustainable (if not massively growing), it is not at all clear whether one can create this new “middle way”.
 In addition, living (deeply) engaged1 / interwoven with conventional society / every day life brings specific challenges.23

 Being a demonstration that we can surmount those challenges, that we can forge a new middle way, that we can find satori in the city.
 That’s a goal worth living for, worth standing for, worth giving my life for.
 So that’s what I’m doing.

 We are up to awakening / transformation / Zen.